geoadmin/tippecanoe/README.md

 * names on polygon & polyline features intersecting the region polygon are removed
 * features completely outside the polygon are kept unchanged

+The tool does not modify tiles on the border if the main `mbtiles` file contains raster data but just removes those tiles completely inside the region.
 Inner holes in the region polygon are disregarded.

 ### Input options